apptainer/singularity-userdocs/mpi.rst

 Test Application
 ================

-To illustrate how Singularity can be used to execute MPI applications, we will assume for a moment that the application is ``mpitest.c``, a simple Hello World:
+To illustrate how {Singularity} can be used to execute MPI applications, we will assume for a moment that the application is ``mpitest.c``, a simple Hello World:

 .. code-block:: c